CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Maintenance department.

-However, in June 2001, the Administrative Directorate was disbanded, and the heads of its divisions were reassigned directly to the CIA executive director.
+However, in June 2001, the Administrative Directorate was disbanded, and the heads of its divisions were reassigned directly to the executive director of the CIA.

 In addition to directorates, the CIA structure includes:

-Department of Financial Auditor.
+Financial Auditor's Department.
 Controls all financial activities of the CIA.

 Public Relations Department.
-Responsible for dealing with the media, politicians, and the general public, not just the CIA, but the entire Intelligence Community as a whole.
-The director of the department reports directly to the director of the CIA and is his adviser on these matters.
+Responsible for working with the media, politicians and the general public, not only the CIA, but the entire Intelligence Community as a whole.
+The Division Director reports directly to the Director of the CIA and serves as his advisor on these matters.

-The department consists of two divisions: for work with mass media and for public relations.
+The department consists of two divisions: media relations and public relations.

-The Media Division is responsible for bringing "accurate information about the CIA, its mission, and the agency's contribution to national security" to the American public.
+The Media Relations Branch is responsible for bringing to the American public "accurate information about the CIA, its mission, and the contributions of Agency employees to national security."
 In other words, his task is to create a favorable image of the CIA in the American media.
-To do this, the department's employees work daily with journalists, prepare and distribute press releases and other similar materials.
-Maintaining the CIA website on the Internet is also part of their function.
+To achieve this, department employees work daily with journalists, prepare and distribute press releases and other similar materials.
+Maintaining the CIA website on the Internet is also part of their functions.

-At the same time, the department is engaged in the analysis of publications and public statements about the CIA in the American and foreign media, reporting on the results to the Director of the CIA and other leaders of the Agency.
-At the same time, special attention is paid to those publications that may jeopardize the exposure of CIA agents.
+At the same time, the department is analyzing publications and public statements about the CIA in the American and foreign media, reporting the results to the Director of the CIA and other heads of the Agency.
+In this case, special attention is paid to those publications that may jeopardize the exposure of CIA agents.

-Employees of the public relations department are responsible for answering letters, faxes, phone calls lecture about the CIA and its role in the Intelligence Community at colleges, universities, other institutions and organizations, and the like.
+Employees of the public relations department are responsible for responding to letters, faxes, and phone calls, lecture on the CIA and its role in the Intelligence Community at colleges, universities, other institutions and organizations, etc.

-Congressional Relations Department.
-As it is easy to guess from its name, it is responsible for the contacts of the CIA with American legislators.
-His boss also reports directly to the director of the CIA.
+Congressional Relations Office.
+As you can easily guess from its name, it is responsible for the CIA’s contacts with American legislators.
+His boss also reports directly to the CIA director.

-Center for the Study of Intelligence.
-Engaged in the study of the history of the CIA.
-It publishes a quarterly secret journal on this subject, an unclassified yearbook "Studies in Intelligence", as well as various monographs, collections of documents, etc., organizes conferences and seminars.
-The head of the Center reports directly to the executive director of the CIA.
+Center for Intelligence Studies.
+He studies the history of the CIA.
+It publishes a quarterly secret journal on this topic, an unclassified yearbook "Studies in Intelligence", as well as various monographs, collections of documents, etc., and organizes conferences and seminars.
+The Head of the Center reports directly to the Executive Director of the CIA.

 The total number of CIA employees is 16-18 thousand people.
-The CIA's annual budget is estimated at $3-4 billion.
-In addition, a significant portion of the CIA's spending goes under the closed budget of the Department of Defense.
+The annual budget of the CIA is estimated at 3-4 billion dollars.
+In addition, a significant portion of the CIA's spending goes through classified budget items of the Department of Defense.

 The CIA has a number of intelligence schools to train its agents.
-The main one is located at the US military base Camp Pirie near Williamsburg (Virginia).
-Its students are career CIA officers who receive 18 weeks of "operational intelligence" training there. master the technique of espionage.
-In particular, they are taught to secretly open and reseal postal envelopes, to take hidden photographs, to use various disguises, and so on.
-Those who complete the courses are usually assigned to the Operations Directorate.
+The main one is located at the US military base Camp Peary near Williamsburg (Virginia).
+Its students are career CIA employees and undergo 18 weeks of training in “operational intelligence,” i.e. master the techniques of espionage.
+In particular, they are taught to secretly open and reseal mail envelopes, take covert photographs, use various disguises, etc. Those who complete the courses, as a rule, receive an appointment to the Operations Directorate.

-Another CIA training center is at Harvey Point, North Carolina.
-Some staff members of the Office receive training in educational units US Special Forces located in Panama or in remote areas of the United States.
+Another CIA training center is located in Harvey Point (North Carolina).
+Some Department staff receive training in educational departments US special forces located in Panama or in remote areas of the United States.

 CIA structure

-Unlike the NSA, which strives for maximum secrecy and reacts painfully to any publications about itself, the CIA leadership, on the contrary, attaches great importance to informing the public about its activities, believing that a reasonable amount of publicity helps to increase the authority of the native intelligence service in the eyes of the American inhabitants.
-Thanks to this “openness”, the structure of the CIA is known more or less in detail.
+Unlike the NSA, which strives for maximum secrecy and reacts painfully to any publications about itself, the CIA leadership, on the contrary, attaches great importance to informing the public about its activities, believing that a reasonable amount of publicity helps to increase the authority of its own intelligence service in the eyes of American citizens.
+Thanks to this “openness,” the structure of the CIA is known in more or less detail.

-As already mentioned, unlike the leaders of other American intelligence agencies, CIA director reports directly to the President of the United States.
-Until 2005, he was simultaneously director of central intelligence, that is, he headed the US Intelligence Community and coordinated the intelligence activities of its constituent departments.
+As already mentioned, unlike the heads of other American intelligence agencies, CIA director reports directly to the President of the United States.
+Until 2005, he was also director of central intelligence, i.e., he headed the US Intelligence Community and was involved in coordinating the intelligence activities of its member departments.

-As you know, the immediate predecessor of the CIA - the Central Intelligence Group (CIC) created in January 1946 - was largely paramilitary in nature, and all its leaders were representatives of the armed forces.
+As is known, the immediate predecessor of the CIA - the Central Intelligence Group (CRG), created in January 1946 - was largely paramilitary in nature, and all its leaders were representatives of the armed forces.
 The first two directors of the CIA were also military men.
 This was explained by the specifics of the moment, since most of the American intelligence units, whose activities were called upon to coordinate the new structure, belonged to the military.
-The first to break this tradition was the famous Allen Welsh Dulles, who became director of the CIA in February 1953 and held this post for eight and a half years (a record still unsurpassed by any of his successors).
-Since then, civilians have been appointed as the heads of the CIA, although occasionally generals and admirals have been appointed to this post.
-In general, the CIA is civilian in nature, and those of its employees who are military personnel are in the cadres of the Department of Defense.
+The first to break this tradition was the famous Allen Welsh Dulles, who became director of the CIA in February 1953 and held this post for eight and a half years (a record that has not yet been surpassed by any of his successors).
+Since then, as a rule, civilians have been appointed heads of the CIA, although generals and admirals are occasionally appointed to this post.
+In general, the CIA is civilian in nature, and those of its employees who are military personnel are employed by the Ministry of Defense.

-Under the National Security Act of 1947, the Director of the CIA is appointed by the President of the United States and confirmed by the Senate.
-The current position is Leon Edward Panetta, who has been in office since February 13, 2009.
+Under the National Security Act of 1947, the director of the CIA is appointed to his position by the President of the United States and confirmed by the Senate.
+The current position is Leon Edward Panetta, who has held this position since February 13, 2009.

-In addition to the director, the top leadership of the CIA includes:
+In addition to the director, the CIA's senior management includes:

-First Deputy Director(Deputy Director) Under an amendment to the National Security Act of 1947 passed by Congress in April 1953, like a director, he is appointed by the President of the United States and confirmed by the Senate.
-The First Alternate assists the Director in the management of the Office and replaces the Director in the event of absence, illness, etc. The Principal is currently Michael J. Morell, who has been in this position since May 6, 2010.
+First Deputy Director(Deputy Director), according to the amendment to the National Security Act of 1947, adopted by Congress in April 1953, like the director, is appointed to the position by the President of the United States and confirmed by the Senate.
+The First Deputy assists the Director in the management of the Office and deputizes in the event of absence, illness, etc. The current position is Michael J. Morell, who has held this position since May 6, 2010.

 Assistant to the First Deputy Director(Associate Deputy Director).
-This position was introduced on 5 July 2006 to replace the previously existing position executive director.
-The Assistant to the First Deputy Director is the third person in the hierarchy of the Office and carries out the day-to-day management of the CIA.
-The post is currently held by Stephanie O'Sullivan, who was appointed in December 2009.
+This position was created on July 5, 2006, replacing a previously existing position. executive director.
+The Assistant to the First Deputy Director is the third person in the hierarchy of the Directorate and is responsible for the day-to-day management of CIA activities.
+This post is currently held by Stephanie O'Sullivan, who was appointed to the position in December 2009.

 Executive Secretariat;